The link between people and machines is a science, and it's driving cockpit design

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Human Factors in Cockpit Displays".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Human Factors in Cockpit Displays".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.